At last, you’ve got your Samsung T7, T7 Touch. Or T7 Shield in your eager hands.

 The arrow in the picture above shows you where.

 Then wait till the LED activity light stops flashing.
-And the T7 SSD drive icon disappears from your desktop.
+And your T7 external SSD drive icon disappears from your desktop.

 Now you can plug out.

 Remember to do this each and every time.
-Or you risk corrupting your backup.
+Or you risk corrupting your backup drive.

 About Simon Irons